Theater and Dance

 278 Who's Laughing Now?
 Comedic Plays as Social Commentary

 Comedian Eric Idle notes, "LIfe doesn't make any sense, and we all pretend it does.
 Comedy's job is to point out that it doesn't make sense, and that it doesn't make much difference anyway."
 This course examines and analyzes the many forms of stage comedy.
 What might the comedic play teach us about the self and culture(s), espeicially when we come to understand its patterns of transgression to subvert social norms through jokes and laughter?
 Starting with the Greek humorists, we will traverse genres, periods, and cultures to reflect on various types of humor: satire, farce, parody, dark comedy, and absurdism.
 You will read for laughter, but also, you will read for how that laughter informs cultural ideologies and constructs social identities.
 How does comedy comment on politics, philosophy, and other socio-cultural topics?
 Readings may include a selection of works from among the following playwrights: Aristophanes, Moliere, Neil Simon, Christopher Durang, Robert Asking, Noel Coward, Larissa Fasthorse, Evan Linder and Andrew Hobgood, Clare Boothe Luce, Aybu Kahn Din, Mae West, Laruen Yee, Tori Sampson, Yussef El Guindi, Samuel Beckett, and Susanna Centlivre, among others.
-Spring semester.
-Professor SEVAN.
+Omitted 2024-25.

-Other years: Offered in Spring 2012
+Other years: Offered in Spring 2012, Spring 2024

-315H Dance Technique: Advanced Contemporary
+315, 315H Dance Technique: Advanced Contemporary

 This is an advanced-level course in contemporary dance technique with a primary focus on movement practice.
 Using the studio as a laboratory, we will embody increasingly complex and dynamic movement that investigates clarity, freedom, adaptability, and artistry and challenges stamina.
 Additionally, contemporary dance’s roots and influences will be acknowledged and applied through movement exploration.
 These include the borrowing and fusing of movement vocabularies from jazz, modern, hip hop, and improvisational dance forms like contact improvisation.
-Readings and occasional writing assignments will allow us to deepen our understanding of our movement histories and articulate personal progress within the course.
-This course meets twice a week.
+Readings and writing assignments will allow us to deepen our understanding of our movement histories and articulate personal progress.
+Two class meetings per week.
+Requisite: two or more college-level courses in dance techniques, or equivalent experience.
+This course may be repeated for credit.
+Limited to 22 students.
+Fall semester.
+Professor Riegel.

-Other years: Offered in Fall 2011, Fall 2019, Spring 2022, Fall 2024
+Other years: Offered in Fall 2024

-Other years: Offered in Spring 2012, Fall 2013, Spring 2016, Fall 2017, Spring 2021
+Other years: Offered in Spring 2012, Spring 2013, Spring 2015, Spring 2016, Spring 2017, Spring 2019, Fall 2022, Fall 2023

 353 Performance Studio

 (Offered as THDA 353 and FAMS 345) This is an advanced course in making performance in dance, theater, video and/or hybrid forms.
 Each student will create, rehearse and produce an original performance piece in his/her/their preferred medium.
 Due to Covid 19 restrictions, these pieces will be shared on digital platforms as ongoing works in progress (with students in the class) and as final projects with a wider audience at the end of the semester.
 Different strategies, tools and philosophies will be given and explored with an emphasis on taking creative advantage of found spaces and available resources.
 Improvisational and interactive structures and approaches among and within media will be investigated.
+Omitted 2024-25.

-2023-24: Not offered
+2024-25: Not offered

 Other years: Offered in Fall 2007, Fall 2008, Fall 2009, Fall 2010, Fall 2011, Fall 2012, Fall 2013, Fall 2014, Fall 2015, Fall 2016, Fall 2017, Fall 2020, Fall 2021